 Mobility Impaired Access - Step free access from street to train carriage, utilizing appropriately pitched ramps and elevators, and platforms flush with the train cars.

-Locomotives and passenger cars will be 49 CFR Part 238 compliant, diesel engines will meet or exceed Tier 4 standards.
+Locomotives and passenger cars will be 49 CFR Part 238 compliant, locomotives will be powered using hydrogen fuel cells, natural gas engines, or diesel engines that meet or exceed Tier 4 standards, with a hybrid system that utilizes regenerative breaking.

 Rolling stock will meet or exceed FRA and APTA structural safety specification for: